Tools and Resources for Beginner Disability Resource Coordinators (DRCs)

 - Resources for Employment Network Operations in the Workforce System

-This Landing Page includes tools and resources to assist workforce entities to be an EN.
+Includes tools and resources to assist workforce entities to be an EN.

 - Integrated Resource Team (IRT)

-This Landing Page includes tools and resources to assist in the understanding and implementation of an IRT.
+Includes tools and resources to assist in the understanding and implementation of an IRT.

 - Guideposts for Success